Seasonal & Sacramentals

 The Church blesses individual members of the faithful and also approves the blessing of objects such as religious statues, medals or crucifixes, which may be a focus for prayer.
 Priests are the ordinary ministers of blessings, asking God’s help for those people being blessed or dedicating something to a sacred service; the priest’s blessing is imparted with the weight of the Church and therefore has great value in the eyes of God.

-The celebration of Mass ends with a general blessing of all those present, but an additional blessing may be requested by individuals, for example on the occasion of a birthday, anniversary or before a significant journey is undertake.
+The celebration of Mass ends with a general blessing of all those present, but an additional blessing may be requested by individuals, for example on the occasion of a birthday, anniversary or before a significant journey is undertaken.